 - Staff polls & votes

 It’s vital to monitor the engagement levels of your workforce by scheduling regular surveys, polls and health checks.
 Consider using an internal communication app to help you timetable and deliver your check-ups.
 Built-in feedback modules make it easy to create a range of polls and surveys and evaluate your responses.
+Keep up a regular stream of feedback requests, and you’ll find you have a motivated, engaged workforce who feel their opinion matters.

 - Social media spaces